 As a curator, my aim is to produce art exhibitions that reflects and celebrates urban life.
 We take our shows to markets where they may not receive as many art and music events as some of the larger cities.
 Outside of having strong visual elements, we try to implement technology to complement the artwork and to stay ahead of art trends.

-I paint images of African-American and minority paired with hip-hop and urban cultural references.
+As an artist, I primarily depict images of African-American and minority paired with hip-hop references.
 Contrasting motifs like man-made vs nature and the past vs the present is a major part of my work.
-I strive to create images that have familiar looking face involved with a background that feels authentic and gives subtle nods to those that recognized the cultural references.
-My approach to creating is aligned with the urban culture that it is inspired by.
+I strive to create images that have familiar looking faces set to a background that feels culturally authentic.
+I create works that attempt to include those who tend to be overlooked in many contemporary visual conversations.
 I’m no purist when it comes to media, I have a ‘whatever it takes to make it funky’ attitude when in the studio.

-I believe the role of an artist to create and to connect with people.
-The role has not changed much, but how an artist connects with people have.
+I believe the role of an artist and a curator is to create and to connect with people.
+Those roles have not changed much over time, but how we connect with people has.
 We have more outlets for expression than ever before.
-The challenge used to be being heard, now the challenge is saying something worth hearing and making something worth seeing.
+The challenge used to be being heard or seen, now the challenge is saying something worth hearing and making something worth seeing.